Up to 35% Off Raised Beds

 This is just part of coleus growth.
 Some of the big leaves will die off.
 Pick them off and look at the smaller new leaves waiting to emerge.

-This is not really a problem, but can be concerning.
+This is not really one of the major coleus problems but can be concerning.
 Picking yellowing leaves is part of regular maintenance.
-Fertilize every two weeks with an all purpose fertilizer to keep your coleus growing.
+Fertilize every two weeks with an all-purpose fertilizer to keep your coleus growing.

 Leaves With Brown Lesions